kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 Recreate the Stateful Set using the same command you did in the [Creating a Stateful Set](#creating-a-stateful-set) section.
-Note that, unless you deleted the `nginx` Service ( which you should not have ), you will see an Error indicating that the Service already exists.
+Note that, unless you deleted the `nginx` Service ( which you should not have ), you will see an error indicating that the Service already exists.

 ```shell
 kubectl create -f web.yaml